edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 # Remixing Constraint Validation

 Building form is hard.
-There are different states you need to maintain and also events to react as user interacting with your form.
-It is always tempting for us to just go with a form validation solution which, however, might brings a lot more than what we needed.
+You need to maintain different states and react to all kinds of events as user interacting with your forms.
+It is always tempting for us to just go with a form validation library.
+However, this might also brings a lot more than what we needed.
 What if we could use the platform to implement simple form validation without adding another dependency on the client?

 ## What is Constraint Validation?

-> emphasize constraint validation provides basic client validation experience, in such case no additional dependenicies are needed; the following HTML validation attributes are relatively common/familiar

-The [Constraint Validation](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#constraint-validation) is a browser built-in mechanism for client validation.
+The [Constraint Validation](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#constraint-validation) is a browser mechanism for client validation.
 It introudced a set of HTML validation attributes to enforce common constraint which could be checked without JavaScript.
 For example, you can enforce an input to be filled with the `required` attribute:

 ```tsx
 <input required />